Towards Efficient LLM Grounding for Embodied Multi-Agent Collaboration: Introduction

-In this paper, we propose Reinforced Advantage (\emph{ReAd}) as a closed-loop feedback for LLMs in multi-agent collaboration.
-We provide two optional LLM-generated plan refinement scheme, including Sequential Individual Plan Refinement with the local advantage (named \emph{ReAd-S}) and Joint Plan Refinement with the joint advantage (named \emph{ReAd-J}).
-Among them, (\romannumeral1) \emph{ReAd-J} evaluates the advantage function of joint actions, which requires LLMs to generate the joint planning of all agents at once.
-In contrast, (\romannumeral2) \emph{ReAd-S} evaluates the local advantages of each agent’s action by following the principle of multi-agent advantage decomposition \cite{kuba2022happo} in MARL, which allows LLMs to generate actions for each agent sequentially.
-Both advantage functions are estimated by a critic network that regresses LLM-planned data.
-Based on the advantage function, an LLM planner is used as an optimizer by prompting to generate actions that maximize the advantage value.
+To this end, we propose {\bf Re}inforced {\bf Ad}vantage (\textbf{ReAd}), a closed-loop feedback mechanism for LLMs in embodied multi-agent collaboration.
+ReAd offers two plan refinement schemes: (\romannumeral1) Joint Plan Refinement (named \textbf{ReAd-J}) evaluates the advantage of joint actions, which requires LLMs to generate the joint plans of all agents at once; (\romannumeral2) Sequential Individual Plan Refinement (named \textbf{ReAd-S}) evaluates the local advantages of each agent’s action based on multi-agent advantage decomposition \citep{kuba2022happo}, which allows LLMs to generate actions for each agent sequentially.
+Both advantages are estimated by a critic network that regresses LLM-planned data.
+Based on the critic, an LLM planner is used as an optimizer by prompting to generate actions that maximize the advantage value.
 Otherwise, the LLM planner is required to re-plan if the advantage value is small.
-We provide a theoretical motivation for such a process by extending advantage-weighted regression \cite{peng2019advantageweighted} to multi-agent settings.
-In experiments, we extend RoCoBench \cite{mandi2023roco} to a difficult variant, which we term \emph{DV-RoCoBench}.
-The results on \emph{DV-RoCoBench} and \emph{Overcooked-AI} show that \emph{ReAd} significantly decreases the interaction and query rounds, and also surpasses baselines in success rate, highlighting its effectiveness for grounding LLMs in embodied multi-agent collaboration tasks.
+We provide a theoretical motivation for such a process by extending advantage-weighted regression \citep{peng2019advantageweighted} to multi-agent settings.
+In experiments, we extend RoCoBench \citep{mandi2023roco} to a difficult variant, which we term \emph{DV-RoCoBench}.
+Results on \emph{DV-RoCoBench} and our adapted \emph{Overcooked-AI} show that ReAd significantly decreases the interaction and query rounds, and also surpasses baselines in success rate, highlighting its effectiveness for grounding LLMs in multi-agent collaboration tasks.